 The Summer Scholars program welcomes students from around the world who wish to study at Loyola University Chicago.
 We appreciate the contributions our international students make to the summer community here at Loyola.

 The following will assist you in completing the standard application requirements as well as provide information about visa requirements for study in the U.S.

 International students wishing to enroll in the Six-Week Academy program must enter the U.S. on an F-1 student visa in order to receive university credit.

 Students interested in our Three-Week Seminars, who do not wish to receive credit, often attend using visitor visas (B-1/B-2 or Visa Waiver) to enter the U.S. in order to participate in the program.
 Be sure to consult with your US embassy or consulate to determine if this is right for you.

 These F-1 student visas are given priority, it still may take 1-2 months to obtain one.
 Therefore, we strongly encourage you to begin this process as soon as possible by completing your application then submitting all the admission packet materials with your F-1 documents.
 We also recommend you keep a copy of these materials for your records.

 To allow sufficient time for processing visa requests, international students must have their applications completed by Monday, May 5, 2014.

 Upon admission to the program, all international students will need to complete the Declaration and Certification of Finances form to obtain an I-20 (Certificate of Eligibility for Nonimmigrant F-1 Student Status).
-The purpose of this documentation is to prove that you, or your sponsors, have enough money to support tuition and living expenses for the entire summer, with the understanding that you will be able to fund your entire education at Loyola.
+The purpose of this documentation is to prove that you, or your sponsors, have the financial means to support tuition and living expenses for the entire summer, with the understanding that you will be able to fund your entire education at Loyola.

 Be sure to include the following with this form: